feast-dev/feast/docs/getting-started/faq.md

 ### Does Feast support streaming sources?

 Yes.
 In earlier versions of Feast, we used Feast Spark to manage ingestion from stream sources.
 In the current version of Feast, we support [push based ingestion](../reference/data-sources/push.md).
-Streaming transformations are actively being worked on.
+Feast also defines a [stream processor](../tutorials/building-streaming-features.md) that allows a deeper integration with stream sources.

 ### Does Feast support feature transformation?